2014 Ole Miss Archaeological Field School

 The University of Mississippi will be conducting an intensive archaeological field school at the Carson Mounds site, one of the largest prehistoric ceremonial centers in the Mississippi alluvial valley.
 In his 1894 landmark publication on the mounds of the eastern United State, Cyrus Thomas included a map of the site showing more than 80 mounds.
 Most of the smaller mounds have been obliterated by the more than 100 years of cultivation that followed.
 This course offers students the opportunity to learn archaeological field methods at one of the major Mississippian sites in the Southeast.
-Much of the work this season will focus on mapping complex ritual structures and the salvage excavation of bioarchaeological features.
+Much of the work this season will focus on mapping complex ritual structures and mound excavation.
 Students will also learn more advanced archaeological techniques including GIS and remote sensing using magnetometry and ground penetrating radar.

 We will be using the following remote sensing instruments